-Eximbank's government-sponsored finance programs have long been controversial.
-One rationale for the Export-Import Bank is the acknowledged competition among nations' official export financing agencies.
-Most economists doubt, however, that a nation can improve its welfare over the long run by subsidizing exports.
-Economic policies within individual countries are the prime factors which determine interest rates, capital flows, and exchange rates, which, in turn, largely determine the overall level of a nation's exports.
+One rationale for the Export-Import Bank is the acknowledged competition among nations' official export financing agencies, but most economists doubt that a nation can improve its welfare or level of employment over the long run by subsidizing exports.
+Economic policies within individual countries are the prime factors which determine interest rates, capital flows, and exchange rates, and the overall level of a nation's exports.
 This means that, at the national level, subsidized export financing merely shifts production among sectors within the economy, rather than adding to the overall level of economic activity, and subsidizes foreign consumption at the expense of the domestic economy.
 This also means that promoting exports through subsidized financing or through government-backed insurance and guarantees will not permanently raise the level of employment in the economy, but it will alter the composition of employment among the various sectors of the economy.
+Some opponents further argue that, by providing financing or insurance for exporters that the market seems unwilling, or unable, to provide, Eximbank's activities draw from the financial resources within the economy that would be available for other uses.
+Such "opportunity costs," while impossible to estimate, could be potentially significant.
+Another consideration is that subsidized export financing raises financing costs for all borrowers by drawing on financial resources that otherwise would be available for other uses, thereby possibly crowding out some borrowers from the financial markets.
+This crowding-out effect might nullify any positive impact subsidized export financing may have on the economy.